 Market risk is the risk of loss arising from adverse changes in market rates and prices.
-A principal market risk to which we are exposed is interest rate risk associated with borrowings under our senior secured term loan and revolving credit facility.
-Borrowings under our senior secured term loan and revolving credit facility bear interest at either an adjusted LIBOR rate (subject to a 0.50% floor) plus an applicable margin of 3.50% or an alternate base rate plus an applicable margin of 2.50% per annum.
+A principal market risk to which we are exposed is interest rate risk associated with borrowings under the Credit Agreement.
+Borrowings under the Credit Agreement bear interest at either a Term SOFR plus 0.11448% (subject to a 0.50% floor) plus an applicable margin of 3.50% or an alternate base rate plus an applicable margin of 2.50% per annum.
 We manage a portion of our interest rate risk with interest rate swaps, which reduce our exposure to changes in interest rates by converting variable interest rates to fixed interest rates.
-At December 31, 2022 and 2021, our derivative instruments were limited to interest rate swap agreements with an aggregate notional amount of \$500 million and \$nil, respectively.
-Pursuant to the terms of the interest rate swap agreements, we pay a blended fixed rate of approximately 2.87% and receive interest payments based on the one-month LIBOR through July 17, 2023.
-Thereafter, we will receive interest payments based on the one-month CME Term SOFR.
+At December 31, 2023 and 2022, our derivative instruments were limited to interest rate swap agreements with an aggregate notional amount of \$780 million and \$500 million, respectively.
+Pursuant to the terms of the interest rate swap agreements, we pay a blended fixed rate and receive interest payments based on the one-month London Interbank Offered Rate ("LIBOR") through July 17, 2023, and on the one-month Term SOFR or Overnight Indexed Swap ("OIS") compound SOFR for periods after July 17, 2023.
 The net difference to be paid or received under the interest rate swap agreements will be settled monthly and recognized as an adjustment to interest expense.
-For the years ended December 31, 2022, 2021 and 2020 we recognized an unrealized gain on interest rate swap agreements of approximately \$16.0 million, \$1.8 million and \$0.4 million, respectively.
-The fair value of our interest rate swap agreements was determined using a pricing model based on the LIBOR swap rate and other observable market data.
-At December 31, 2022, we had outstanding borrowings of \$990 million under our senior secured term loan and \$nil under our revolving credit facility.
-Based on the outstanding balance of our variable-interest-rate debt at December 31, 2022, assuming market interest rates increase or decrease by 100 basis points, the potential annual increase or decrease in interest expense is approximately \$4.9 million.
+For the years ended December 31, 2023, 2022 and 2021, we recognized an unrealized gain (loss) on interest rate swap agreements of approximately (\$2.9) million, \$16.0 million and \$1.8 million, respectively.
+The fair value of our interest rate swap agreements was determined using a pricing model based on applicable swap rates and other observable market data.
+At December 31, 2023, we had outstanding borrowings of \$980 million under our senior secured term loan and \$88 million under our revolving credit facility.
+Based on the outstanding balance of our variable-interest-rate debt at December 31, 2023, assuming market interest rates increase or decrease by 100 basis points, the potential annual increase or decrease in interest expense is approximately \$2.9 million.